 - Buy your own home

-You can apply for social housing in Northern Ireland by completing an application form and returning this to the Housing Executive.
+You can apply for social housing in Northern Ireland online or by phoning NIHE to request a paper application form.

 On your application, you will have to select two areas of Northern Ireland in which you’d like to live.
 Once a housing officer has reviewed your form, you will be awarded a certain number of points and placed on the waiting list for housing.
 You will be eligible for offers of housing from the Housing Executive and all registered housing associations operating in Northern Ireland.